The Secret Reason Men Get Triggered With Women Over “Nothing” ~by Dating Expert David DeAngelo

 The more I thought about it, the more sense it made…

-If Mom never let us finish a thought or Dad felt like nothing we did was good enough, we keep reacting in the same immature ways as when those issues were first created.
+Mom never let us finish a thought or Dad felt like nothing we did was good enough.
+Because of that we keep reacting in the same immature ways as when those issues were first created.

-For me, tracking my childhood memories led to the root of my “interruption” trigger… the “I’ve-got-this” way my Dad handled my input and suggestions, often cutting me off and jumping in with corrections.
+For me, tracking my childhood memories led to the root of my “interruption” trigger.
+The “I’ve-got-this” way my Dad handled my input and suggestions, often cutting me off and jumping in with corrections was that trigger.

 Sure enough, years later, these same reactions were leaking into our relationships with women.

 But, now that we know where all this is coming from, here’s the real question:

 What Can We Do To Stop Getting “Triggered”?

 IMPORTANT: I’m not a psychologist or therapist, so make sure to check with a professional if you have serious psychological issues.
 What I’m sharing here is a simple visualization that has worked for me.

 The first step to eliminating ancient, triggered reactions is knowing that our buttons are being pushed in the first place.
 Then you hit “pause” to ask yourself what you’re really feeling.